Madhumitha2001/MPPT/README.md

 ##### How to run?

-Open mpptbuckboostpando.mdl, mpptbuckboostIC.mdl file with MATLAB/Simulink.
+Open mpptbuckboostpando.mdl, mpptbuckboostIncrementalConductance.slx file with MATLAB/Simulink.
-Set the configuration parameters as Type:Fixed step,Solver:Discrete Run the simulation,
+Set the configuration parameters as Type:Fixed step,Solver:Discrete Run the simulation
 Click on the scope to have a graphical view.

 ###### Working of simulation